 Litigation- From time to time, in the ordinary course of business, the Company is subject to legal proceedings, claims, investigations, and other proceedings, including claims of alleged infringement of third-party patents and other intellectual property rights, and commercial, employment, and other matters.
 In accordance with generally accepted accounting principles, the Company makes a provision for a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 These provisions are reviewed at least annually and adjusted to reflect the impacts of negotiations, settlements, rulings, advice of legal counsel, and other information and events pertaining to a particular case.
 The outcome of such litigation is not expected to have a material effect on the financial position, results of operation and cash flows of the Company.
-The Company has recorded an immaterial amount related to all outstanding litigation matters in the accompanying condensed consolidated balance sheets, within accrued expenses and other current liabilities as of September 30, 2023, and December 31, 2022.
+The Company has recorded an immaterial amount related to all outstanding litigation matters in the accrued expenses and other current liabilities caption of the accompanying condensed consolidated balance sheets as of March 31, 2024, and December 31, 2023.

-9. Income taxes
+8. Income taxes